Khushikankheria/Local-Lens-Project-/README.md

 # LocalLens

-LocalLens is a Next.js app for discovering and reviewing local businesses.
+**LocalLens** is a crowdsourced review platform for local businesses.
+Users can browse businesses by category and location, submit reviews with quality/service/value ratings and optional photos, while admins approve reviews before they're published.
 It includes:
 - Business discovery with search and multi-filter support
 - Category and location based browsing